Gilly1970/Local-OpenWrt-MTK-Feeds-Repository-Update-Script/README.md

 10.  `0 3 * * * /home/user/repos/update_repos.sh >> /home/user/repos/update.log 2>&1`

-11. Your local repo will now keep up to date automatically, which you can chack with the log
+11. Your local repo will now keep up to date automatically, which you can check with the logs